Last Updated on: by

 - The duodenum: It is about 25 cm long and curves around the head of the pancreas.
 Secretions from the gall bladder and pancreas are released into the duodenum through a common structure, the hepatopancreatic ampulla, and the opening into the duodenum is guarded by the hepatopancreatic sphincter (of Oddi).

-- The ileum, or terminal section, is about 3 metres long and ends at the ileocaecal valve, which controls the flow of material from the ileum to the caecum, the first part of the large intestine, and prevents regurgitation.
+- The ileum, or terminal section, is about 3 meters long and ends at the ileocaecal valve, which controls the flow of material from the ileum to the caecum, the first part of the large intestine, and prevents regurgitation.

-- The surface area of the small intestine mucosa is greatly increased by permanent circular folds, villi and microvilli.
+- The surface area of the small intestine mucosa is greatly increased by permanent circular folds, villi, and microvilli.

 - The villi are tiny finger-like projections of the mucosal layer into the intestinal lumen, about 0.5 to 1 mm long.